-With a paint brush I applied the black wax over the wood farm table and chair tops.
-After the application I wiped the remaining wax away with a soft cloth to create a dark wood tone.
+With a paintbrush, I applied the black wax over the wood farm table and chair tops.
+After the application, I wiped the remaining wax away with a soft cloth to create a dark wood tone.
 Allow the wax to fully dry (24 hours) before applying the second color.

 Customizing Colored Wax

-The look I was going for on this farm table top was a bit of a weather gray look.
+The look I was going for on this table top was a bit of a weather gray look.
 Using the black wax and the white wax, I mixed the two together in a plastic bowl to create a beautiful gray wax.
-I applied the gray wax in the same fashion over whole top.
+I applied the gray wax in the same fashion over the whole top.
 This created just a hint of gray.

 Sealing The Wax Finish On The Farm Table Top